Scoppio/RagnarokEngine3/Tutorials/Tutorial 2 - Adding sprites/README.md

-# Tutorial 2 - Adding Sprites
+Tutorial 2 - Adding Sprites
 ---

-Based on the post from the original author, found on the Web Archive (enlightened be the archivists and bibliotecarians)
+Based on the post from the original author, found on the Web Archive

 ## The Sprite